top of page

 They are the French, Normans, Bretons, and they are the Germans. the Lorrains and the Frisians, and they are the barons of Auvergne and the powerful Burgundians.

-Other Crusades
+Other crusades

 2. Fighters return from foreign lands